-- 1. Insert the WLAN card into the connector on the system board [1]. - 2.
+- 1. Replace the WLAN card into the connector on the system board [1]. - 2.
 Connect the WLAN cables to the connectors on the WLAN card [2]. - 3.
 Place the WLAN card bracket to secure the WLAN cables to the WLAN card [3]. - 4.
 Replace the single (M2x3) screw to secure the WLAN bracket to the WLAN card [4].

-- 1. Connect the battery cable to the connector on the system board. - 2.
-Replace the base cover - 3.
-Replace the SD memory card - 4.
-Follow the procedure in after working inside your computer
+- 1. Connect the battery cable to the connector on the system board.

+- 2. Replace the base cover

+- 3. Replace the optical drive assembly

+- 4. Replace the SD memory card

+- 5. Follow the procedure in after working inside your computer

-Solid-state drive/Intel Optane
+Solid-state drive/Intel Optane (Optional)